For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 Trustees must act impartially between the beneficiaries and ensure that one beneficiary does not benefit at the expense of another.
 Consider for example an interest in possession trust where one beneficiary is entitled to income with others entitled to capital on the death of that person.
 Those ‘competing’ beneficiaries should be treated fairly unless perhaps the settlor had made it clear that one class of beneficiary was to be preferred over another.

 It may be that the trust gives the trustees power to pay capital to that income beneficiary.
-In this case, the trustees are following the terms of the trust, but they still need to consider the impact of eroding the capital for the remaindermen.
+In this case, a bond might be appropriate but the trustees still need to consider the impact of eroding the capital for the remaindermen.

 A trustee must not place himself or herself in a position in which his or her duties as a trustee conflicts with his or her private interests.